 Who We Are

-The GHRAD Center is a member of the Consortium of Higher Education Centers for Holocaust, Genocide and Human Rights Studies.
+The GHRAD Center is a member of the Consortium of Higher Education Centers for Holocaust, Genocide, and Human Rights Studies.
 The Consortium provides a formal network of diverse academic centers dedicated to advancing public and scholarly research and education on the Holocaust, genocide, and human rights.
-It advocates on behalf of these centers in terms of individual support and legitimacy within host academic institutions, as well as in terms of content relevance at local, regional, national, and international levels.
+It advocates on behalf of these centers in terms of individual support and legitimacy within host academic institutions, also concerning the content relevance at local, regional, national, and international levels.

 What We Do

 - Organize courses and workshops and offer fellowships for students and scholars

 - Organize bi-monthly discussions of relevant books, articles, and documentaries